nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 - **PaaS** and **Docker Deployment** Tooling
   Nuxeo has strong expertise in deploying Nuxeo Platform instances on docker containers, PaaS style, which you typically want to do if you are building a verticalised application on top of Nuxeo and have multi-tenancy considerations

-## Turnkey Application and Headless Repository
+## Application development strategies
-You may be interested in using Nuxeo Platform for you project for different use cases:
+You may be interested in using Nuxeo Platform for you project for different use cases,  with a specific architecture:
-- If you need a headless scalable document repository with rich apis and data structures
+- If you need a **headless scalable document repository**, and use Nuxeo Platform as a backend application, then use the Nuxeo REST API  or any other Nuxeo SDK Client.
-- If you need a turnkey application for managing assets (description, validation, publishing) with still ability to strongly customize it
+- If you need to build **a custom web application surfacing the Nuxeo repository**, then you can benefit from our rich library of UI elements to accelerate the development of your project.
+You can alternatively build any other web application technology or  framework (Angular, React etc.) with the Nuxeo REST API or any other Nuxeo SDK Client.
-- If you want to build a custom UI upon the repository and want to benefit from our rich library of UI elements to accelerate the development of your project.
+- If you need **to customize the Nuxeo Web UI web application**, then you have to  use Nuxeo Studio  Designer to create your custom document  layouts, pages, menus etc.

 ## Technical Overview